 We also have our own honey bees, which are thriving in the clean air of the Preselli Hills.

 Our mission is to provide a safe haven for all wildlife and to provide food and shelter throughout the year by planting wildlife friendly flora.

 There are no visible boundaries between garden and countryside.
 One melds into the other and seasonal displays of flowers include wild bluebells, campion, ragged robin, marsh woundwort, meadowsweet, rosebay willowherb, wood anemone, wild cherry, blackthorn, and much more.

-To improve habitats we are have removed holly, blackthorn and bramble which has infested the woodland and reinstated hazel coppices.
+To improve habitats we have removed holly, blackthorn and bramble which has infested the woodland and reinstated hazel coppices.

 Our experiments with annual flower beds, to see which mixes provided the most oportunities for pollinators over the longest period, proved that Echium Blue Bedder and Phacelia are invaluable for our bees.

 All photos are the property of Glyn Bach Gardens and are copyright protected.